-The entitlement to these benefits is conditional upon the Company fulfilling the requirements of the Law, regulations published thereunder and the instruments of approval for the specific investments in approved enterprises.
+The entitlement to these benefits is conditional upon the Company fulfilling the requirements of the Law, regulations published thereunder and the instruments of approval for the specific investments in Approved Enterprises.
 In the event of failure to comply with these requirements, the benefits may be canceled and the Company may be required to refund the amount of the benefits, in whole or in part, including interest.
-As of December 31, 2002.
-Management believes that the Company is meeting all of the aforementioned conditions.
+As of December 31, 2003, management believes that the Company is meeting all of the aforementioned requirements.

-The tax-exempt income attributable to the approved enterprises can be distributed to shareholders without subjecting the Company to taxes only upon the complete liquidation of the Company.
-As of December 31, 2002, retained earnings included approximately \$52,662 of tax-exempt profits earned by the Company's approved enterprises.
+The tax-exempt income attributable to the Approved Enterprises can be distributed to shareholders without subjecting the Company to taxes only upon the complete liquidation of the Company.
+As of December 31, 2003, retained earnings included approximately \$86,216 of tax-exempt profits earned by the Company's Approved Enterprises.
 The Company has decided not to declare dividends out of such tax-exempt income.
-Accordingly, no deferred income taxes have been provided on income attributable to the Company's approved enterprises.
+Accordingly, no deferred income taxes have been provided on income attributable to the Company's Approved Enterprises.

-If the retained tax-exempt income is distributed in a manner other than in the complete liquidation of the Company, it will be taxed at the corporate tax rate applicable to such profits as if the Company had not chosen the alternative tax benefits (currently - 10%), and an income tax liability would be incurred of approximately \$5,266 as of December 31, 2002.
+If the retained tax-exempt income is distributed in a manner other than in the complete liquidation of the Company, it will be taxed at the corporate tax rate applicable to such profits as if the Company had not chosen the alternative tax benefits (currently 10%), and an income tax liability would be incurred of approximately \$8,622 as of December 31, 2003.

-Income not eligible for approved enterprise benefits mentioned above is taxed at the regular rate of 36%.
+Income not eligible for Approved Enterprise benefits mentioned above is taxed at the regular rate of 36%.

 d.
-On July 24, 2002, Amendment 132 to the Israeli Income Tax Ordinance ("the Amendment") was approved by the Israeli parliament and came into effect on January 1, 2003.
+On July 24, 2002, Amendment 132 to the Israeli Income Tax Ordinance ("the Amendment") was approved by the Israeli Parliament and came into effect on January 1, 2003.
 The principal objectives of the Amendment were to broaden the categories of taxable income and to reduce the tax rates imposed on employees' income.

-The material consequences of the Amendment applicable to the Company include, among other things, imposing a tax on all income of Israeli residents, individuals and corporations, regardless of the territorial source of income, and certain modifications in the qualified taxation tracks of employee stock options.
+The material consequences of the Amendment applicable to the Company include, among other things, imposing a tax on all income of Israeli residents, individuals and corporations, regardless of the territorial source of income, certain modifications in the qualified taxation tracks of employee stock options and the introduction of the "controlled foreign corporation" concept according to which an Israeli company may become subject to Israeli taxes on certain income of a non-Israeli subsidiary, if the subsidiary's primary source of income is passive income (such as interest, dividends, royalties, rental income or capital gains).
+An Israeli company that is subject to Israeli taxes on the income of its non-Israeli subsidiaries will receive a credit for income taxes paid by the subsidiary in its country of residence.